Mount of Beatitudes - Jesus Most Famous Teaching

 28 When Jesus had finished these words, the crowds were amazed at His teaching; 29 for He was teaching them as one having authority, and not as their scribes.
 Matthew 6:1 - 7:29

 What did Jesus’s audience think about this sermon?
-No one had ever heard this kind of teaching.

 Was it a presentation of a philosophy of life?
 Was it a guide to finding God?
-There have been many opinions express over the years.

 The famous Indian Politician Mahatma Gandhi considered Jesus to be one of the world’s greatest teachers and said that the Sermon on the Mount ‘lived in his heart’, but he didn’t accept the things Jesus said about himself pointing to his Divinity.
 How can you be a great teacher and then claim to be God, if that was not true?
 You are either a liar or a lunatic, but certainly not just a great teacher.